Bar (unit): Origin

 The word bar has its origin in the Ancient Greek word βάρος (baros), meaning weight.
-The unit's official symbol is bar; the earlier symbol b is now deprecated and conflicts with the uses of b denoting the unit barn or bit, but it is still encountered, especially as mb (rather than the proper mbar) to denote the millibar.
+The unit's official symbol is bar; the earlier symbol b is deprecated and conflicts with the uses of b denoting the unit barn or bit, but it is still encountered, especially as mb (rather than the proper mbar) to denote the millibar.
 Between 1793 and 1795, the word bar was used for a unit of mass (equal to the modern tonne) in an early version of the metric system.